gje4/sample-custom-view-specialtycommerce/README.md

 # NextJS Sample App

 This demo includes all of the files necessary to get started with a basic, hello world app.
 This app was built using NextJS, BigDesign, Typescript, and React.
+GF

 ## App Installation